-3. Changes on the Official Zoning Map.
+2. Amendments to the Official Zoning Map.

-A. If, in accordance with the provisions of this Section and Title 30-A MRSA §4503, changes are made in District boundaries or other matter portrayed on the Official Zoning Map, changes to the map shall be made within 14 days after the amendment has been approved by the City Council.
-No amendment to this Section which involves matter portrayed on the Official Zoning Map shall become effective until signed by the Chair of the City Council and attested by the City Clerk.
-In addition, the following wording shall be reflected on the Official Zoning Map:
+A. If, in accordance with the provisions of Section 13-100 and Title 30 A MRSA §4503, changes are made in Zone boundaries or other matter portrayed on the Official Zoning Map, changes to the map shall be made upon the effective date of the Council ordinance approving the map amendment.
+The following wording shall be reflected on the Official Zoning Map with each amendment adopted in a calendar year:

-"On by official action of the City, the following change(s) was (were) made: (insert brief description of the nature of change)."
+" By official action of the City Council, the following change(s) was (were) made: (insert brief description of the general location, acreage affected, nature of change, the ordinance number and effective date)."
 Immediately beneath the entry the City Clerk shall place their signature.